Choose a start date

 “ This period with you has been key…I can’t thank you enough for your ideas, encouragement, positive energy and enthusiasm. ”

-Over the course of six Saturday classes on the Fact-based Storytelling short course, you will learn how to:
+Over the course of five Saturday classes on the Fact-based Storytelling short course, you will learn how to:

-No specific qualifications are necessary (apart from fluent English in speaking and writing), but students are advised to take the Narrative Non-Fiction course before embarking on the Fact-based Storytelling course.
+No specific qualifications are necessary (apart from fluent spoken and written English), but students are advised to take the Narrative Non-Fiction course before embarking on the Fact-based Storytelling course.